William Kirkpatrick Riland Bedford

-William Kirkpatrick Riland Bedford (1826–1905) was an English clergyman and author, known as an antiquary and genealogist, and also as a cricketer.
+Rev. William Kirkpatrick Riland Bedford (1826–1905) was an English clergyman and author, known as an antiquary and genealogist, and also as a cricketer.

 Life

 Born at Sutton Coldfield rectory on 12 July 1826, he was eldest of five sons of William Riland Bedford the rector, by his wife Grace Campbell, daughter of Charles Sharpe of Hoddam, Dumfriesshire; Charles Kirkpatrick Sharpe was his mother's brother.
 After education at Sutton Coldfield grammar school, Bedford won a Queen's scholarship at Westminster School in 1840, and qualified for a studentship at Christ Church, Oxford.
 An attack of scarlet fever made him miss that chance, and on 6 June 1844 he matriculated as a commoner at Brasenose College.
 In 1847 he was secretary of the Oxford Union Society when Lord Dufferin was president.
 He graduated B.A. in 1848 and proceeded M.A. in 1852.

 In 1849 Bedford was ordained to the curacy of Southwell, Nottinghamshire, and in 1850 he succeeded his uncle, Dr. Williamson, as rector of Sutton Coldfield.
 He held the post for 42 years, and was rural dean for 25.
 He commissioned the house that eventually became the core of Good Hope Hospital for his son, W.C.
 Riland Bedford.

 Bedford died at Cricklewood on 23 January 1905; his ashes were buried after cremation at Golders Green.